-- an adequate level of data protection exists for the transmission or committing of data outlined in the application for the permit in the specific case; and - the Data Controller can satisfactorily demonstrate that the interests in secrecy deserving protection of the Data Subject of the planned data exchange will be respected outside of Austria.
+- an adequate level of data protection exists for the transmission or committing of data outlined in the application for the permit in the specific case; and - the Data Controller can satisfactorily demonstrate that the interests in secrecy deserving protection of the Data Subject of the planned data exchange will be respected outside Austria.
 For this case, the concluding Standard Contractual Clauses (hereinafter referred to as "SCC") are applicable.
-The SCC have been published by the European Commission (Commission Decision of 5 February 2010 on standard contractual clauses for the transfer of personal data to processors established in third countries under Directive 95/46/EC of the European Parliament and of the Council (notified under document C(2010) 593 - SCC for service providers)) and stipulate security measures and other duties to be fulfilled by the data receiving company seated in the country without an adequate level of data protection.
+The SCC have been published by the European Commission (Commission Decision of 5 February 2010 on standard contractual clauses for the transfer of Personal Data to Processors established in third countries under Directive 95/46/EC of the European Parliament and of the Council (notified under document C(2010) 593 - SCC for service providers)) and stipulate security measures and other duties to be fulfilled by the data receiving company seated in the country without an adequate level of data protection.

-In the case of Data Applications subject to notification, the DSB shall put a copy of each ruling authorising the cross-border transmission or committing of data on the notification file and enter the fact that authorisation has been granted into the Data Processing Register.
+In the case of data applications subject to notification, the DSB shall put a copy of each ruling authorising the cross-border transmission or committing of data on the notification file and enter the fact that authorisation has been granted into the Data Processing Register.

-The procedure for obtaining prior approval may last from 2 to 36 months.
+The procedure for obtaining prior approval may in practice last from two to 36 months.